unjs/unstorage/docs/2.drivers/github.md

 This driver fetches all possible keys once and keep it in cache for 10 minutes.
 Due to GitHub rate limit, it is highly recommended to provide a token.
 It only applies to fetching keys.

+Make sure to install the required dependency:

+:pm-install{name="ofetch"}

 ```js
 import { createStorage } from "unstorage";
 import githubDriver from "unstorage/drivers/github";